manavsehgal/reactspeedcoding/manuscript/c05-starting-component-design.md

 4. Render an instance of the new component within your app.

 **Step 1:** For our new component we decide to use the GitHub API.
 Type this in the terminal to make a REST GET call to the GitHub API and observe the resulting JSON.
-This particular API endpoints sends back results with GitHub repository details including number of stars, and open issues.
+This particular API endpoint sends back results with GitHub repository details including number of stars and open issues.

 ```
 curl -i https://api.github.com/repos/facebook/react